API

 • 200: Invocation is fulfilled.
 The response body will be a passthrough of the response returned from your container.

 • 202: Result is pending.
-Client should continue to poll using the returned request ID.
+The client should continue to poll using the returned request ID.

 • 302: In this case, the result is in a different region or is a large response.
-Client should use the fully-qualified endpoint specified in Location response header to fetch the result.
-The client can use the same API Key in Authorization header when retrieving the result from the redirected region.
+The client should use the fully-qualified endpoint specified in the Location response header to fetch the result.
+The client can use the same API Key in the Authorization header when retrieving the result from the redirected region.

 Large Responses (302 Status Code)